dynamitephp/dynamite/README.md

 - [ ] PHPUnit coverage > 90%
 - [ ] Support for PHP8 Attributes
 - [ ] `@DenormalizeTo` annotation - duplicate some attributes to additional items while putting them to DynamoDB
+- [ ] Some Console commands for Items mapping validation and project maintenance

 ## Documentation